Argonaut5000/algorand-nodes-for-dummies/README.md

-# Algorand-nodes-for-dummies
+# Algorand Nodes For Dummies
-Collection of knowledge of building and setting up a Algorand participation node.
+Collection of knowledge for building and setting up a Algorand participation node.